Blendify/blender-manual/blender_docs/manual/advanced/app_templates.rst

 Startup File
    The default file to load with this template.
 Preferences
-   Only certain user-preferences from a template are used:
+   Only certain preferences from a template are used:

    - Themes.
    - Add-ons.